Evan Baylis

-Evan Luke Baylis (born November 18, 1993) is an American football tight end who is a free agent.
+Evan Luke Baylis (born November 18, 1993) is an American former professional football tight end.
 He played college football at Oregon and was originally signed by the Houston Texans as an undrafted free agent in 2017.
-He has also been a member of the Indianapolis Colts, Carolina Panthers and the Green Bay Packers.
+He was also a member of the Indianapolis Colts, Carolina Panthers, Green Bay Packers, Arizona Cardinals, and Kansas City Chiefs.

-Early years
+Early life

 Baylis played high school football at Grandview High School in Aurora, Colorado.
-He caught 33 passes for 456 yards and 6 touchdowns his junior year, earning Colorado All-League 5A Creek First-team honors on offense as an H-back and Honorable Mention All-State recognition.
+He caught 33 passes for 456 yards and 6 touchdowns during his junior year, earning the Colorado All-League 5A Creek First-team honors on offense as an H-back and the Honorable Mention All-State recognition.
 He caught 24 passes for 225 yards and 2 touchdowns his senior season while also recording 108 tackles and 8 sacks as a linebacker.
-As a senior, he was named All-League 5A Creek First-team at tight end/fullback, All-Colorado First-team on defense and 2011 5A All-State First-team at linebacker.
+As a senior, he was named All-League 5A Creek First-team at tight end/fullback, All-Colorado First-team on defense.
+In 2011, he was the 5A All-State First-team at linebacker.

 College career

 Baylis played for the Oregon Ducks from 2013 to 2016.
 He was redshirted in 2012.
-He caught four passes for 71 yards in 2013.
+He made a record of four passes for 71 yards in 2013.
 Baylis caught 15 passes for 143 yards and one touchdown in 2014, including five catches for 25 yards in the 2015 College Football Playoff National Championship.
 He caught 16 passes for 229 yards and one touchdown in 2015.
 He caught nine passes for 68 yards and one touchdown in 2016.
 Baylis caught 44 passes for 511 yards and three touchdowns during his college career.

 Professional career

-Baylis was rated the 50th best tight end in the 2017 NFL Draft by NFLDraftScout.com.
+Baylis was rated the 50th best tight end in the 2017 NFL draft by NFLDraftScout.com.